pepkit/pepspec/docs/looper/tutorial/initialize.md

 All this script does is run the unix `wc` command, and then parse the output using `sed` and `cut`, and then print the result with `echo`.
-In a real project, your pipeline is more likely to be a powerful Python script or something else.
+In a real workspace, your pipeline is more likely to be a powerful Python script or something else.
 The important thing for looper is just that there's a command you can run and to execute it.
 Since looper will need to execute it, make sure your script has execute permission: